 The funding and support of international agricultural research centres is one of the roles of ACIAR, mandated by the ACIAR Act.
 We foster and maintain active working relationships with international agricultural research centres by providing timely, reliable and consistent funding, as well as strategic advice on research and governance.

-The largest component of support is provided to CGIAR, a network of 15 research centres dedicated to reducing rural poverty, increasing food and nutrition security for human health, and improving natural resource systems and ecosystem services.
+The largest component of support is provided to CGIAR, an international network of research centres dedicated to reducing rural poverty, increasing food and nutrition security for human health, and improving natural resource systems and ecosystem services.

-We also develop and manage co-investment alliances and partnerships with like-minded organisations and donors (see section Building strength through collaboration).
+We also develop and manage co-investment alliances and partnerships with like-minded organisations and donors.
 Co-investment partnerships demonstrate deep trust, enabling partners to leverage capacity and complement research strengths to build a critical mass of resources to invest in more ambitious research.

-During 2021–22, we will seek to strengthen multilateral collaborations by serving the international research community in 3 key ways:
+During 2022–23, we will seek to strengthen multilateral collaborations by serving the international research community as:

-- as a broker of Australian science (by engaging relevant Australian research expertise).
+- a broker of Australian science (by engaging relevant Australian research expertise).

 Australia as a global contributor

-Partnerships built by ACIAR Global Research Collaborations contribute to Australia’s soft diplomacy goals.
+Partnerships built by ACIAR Multilateral Collaborations contribute to Australia’s global citizenship goals.
 Our deep engagement in collaborative international research maximises the influence of the Australian agricultural innovation system and the international standing of Australian agriculture.

 Investing in global agricultural innovation

 Australia contributes to CGIAR alongside the World Bank, United States of America (USA), Bill & Melinda Gates Foundation, Germany, India, United Kingdom, European Commission and Mexico among many others.
-Further information on CGIAR governance and funding can be found on the CGIAR Governance and CGIAR Dashboards sites on the CGIAR website.
-Australian scientists contribute at the highest levels of leadership within the CGIAR.
+Further information on CGIAR governance and funding can be found on the CGIAR Governance and CGIAR sites on the CGIAR website.
+In addition to the governance role, provided to CGIAR by ACIAR, many Australian scientists contribute at the highest levels of leadership within the CGIAR and research centres.

-ACIAR provides both unrestricted (core) and restricted project funds to CGIAR.
-More than half of the funding is unrestricted, and this is reviewed annually.
-Restricted funding is delivered through specific research projects delivered by individual centres in the CGIAR network.
-Australian support of CGIAR in 2021–22, through ACIAR, is forecast to be A$23 million (Table 3).
+ACIAR provides unrestricted core funds (designated and undesignated) and restricted project funds to CGIAR.
+More than half of the total funding is unrestricted, and this is reviewed annually.
+Restricted funding is delivered through specific research projects delivered by individual centres of the CGIAR network.
+Australian support of CGIAR in 2022–23, through ACIAR, is forecast to be approximately A$20 million (Table 1.3).

-During 2021–22, CGIAR will transition to a new research portfolio that strives for global and regional impact by organising its work around 3 action areas:
+CGIAR implemented a new research portfolio, during 2021–22, that strives for global and regional impact by organising its work around 3 Action Areas: